thalamicseg/hipsthomasdocker/README_vth.md

 thomas_t1.sh T1.nii.gz
 ```

-For T1 MPRAGE and SPGR images, HIPS synthesizes WMn-MPRAGE like images, improving thalamic contrast and also allowing standard THOMAS to be run (which then uses CC metric for nonlinear registration and joint fusion).
+For T1 MPRAGE/SPGR images, HIPS synthesizes WMn-MPRAGE like images, improving thalamic contrast and also allowing standard THOMAS to be run (which then uses CC metric for nonlinear registration and joint fusion).
 This is not possible with direct T1 as the contrast is different from the template, thus forcing MI metric (which is less accurate) and majority voting for label fusion (which is also suboptimal).

 THOMAS processing works even better on WMn MPRAGE (FGATIR) data, due to the better intra-thalamic contrast.
 In the following example, WMn.nii.gz is the white matter nulled MPRAGE file (or FGATIR if you will/must).
 ```
 thomas_wmn.sh WMn.nii.gz
 ```
+TODO- need to tell users how to clone repository or at least download scripts/example

+Still think having a script free copy paste from here docker run bla blal is useful.

 ### Apptainer (nee Singularity):